Wed. Sep 10th, 2025

 I was watching an episode of Deep Space 9 when I was inspired to write this.
-A son who had been berated by his mother and brother all his life committed murder and admits to it when Deep Space 9 operative, Miles O’Brien, discovers the truth, and a syndicate had something to do with her murder.
+A son who had been berated by his mother and brother all his life committed murder and admits to it when Deep Space 9 operative, Miles O’Brien, discovers the truth.
+The “truth” is a little deeper than that, but for the purposes of the points I’m making will do.

 The mother, later on, has an attack of conscience.

-This whole “pull yourself up by your own bootstraps” attitude is in large part responsible for this.
-People treat others and their responsibility for who they became, crime they commit, bad behavior and bad attitude.
+This whole “pull yourself up by your own bootstraps” attitude is partly responsible for this, after the people who say that have removed bootstraps.
 It treats people as if each person is an island, totally not affected by others.
+A “poor little me?” tude, or worse just considering them a bad seed, ignoring who fertilized and tended the seed.

 We are not islands.
-What we do and say affect others, especially those closest to us.
+Were not seeds, and there’s bad and good, and all between, in each of us.
+What we do and say affects others, especially those closest to us.
 And I doubt some even remember what they said or did.
 Humans are far too talented at dismissing things they may be at least partially responsible for.

-Yes, I’m sure this includes me, something I have been pondering many moments in my life when my actions caused problems.
-I switched public schools late in my public school life, despite certain rules they had.
-Example: a former almost but never to be girlfriend killed herself: second attempt years later after the first.
+Yes, I’m sure this includes me, something I have been pondering many moments in my life when my actions have caused problems, or made a situation worse.
+Example: a former almost, but never to be, girlfriend killed herself: second attempt years later after the first.
 She had treated me horribly because it became obvious her whole “going out with me” routine was just an attempt to get her former boyfriend back, who was also my best friend at the time.

 Another case…

 My father once told me “Do what’s right, even if it’s wrong for you.”
-So littler if any of that these days.
+So an attitude so few have these days.
 And doing what’s right mostly get you punished.

 Was he responsible?
 YES, oh, God, yes: of course.
-Are those who helped lead him down this path responsible for how he was treated sometimes?
-To some extent, obviously, yes.
+Are those who helped lead him down this path responsible to some extent?
+Obviously, yes.

-Actions and words have consequences, however.
-And how we treat others matters.
+Actions and words have consequences.
+How we treat others matters.
 Yes, at least a small portion of blame.
 How much?
 I leave that up to the individual.
+One of the many reasons I tend to avoid insult when debating in places like Facebook.
+I don’t always succeed.
+But what does insult prove?
+NOTHING.
+Still most public “debate” is little but ad hominem attacks.

 Yes, I claim no innocence, and recognize how I too have hurt others too, as well as how they treated me sometimes.